 The two hour boat journey across Sermilik Fiord is a dazzling ride that will leave you breathless.
 Weaving through icebergs and perhaps spying seals and birdlife, this is the perfect start to a Greenland journey.

-Reaching Nagtivit Fiord, we disembark and begin our ascent to the icecap.
+Reaching Nagtivit Fiord, we disembark and begin our ascent on foot to the icecap.
 Negotiating crevasse fields and flanked by dramatic mountains we feel the epic nature of Greenland, and the call of the world's second largest icecap above us.

 At an elevation of above 1000m the ice terrain flattens out and towards the northern horizon we see nothing but ice, stretching more than 1500km to the Arctic Ocean.
 Norwegian explorer Fridtjof Nansen experienced the very seem scene 130 years earlier as he embarked on his pioneering crossing to the west coast.
 We ski south along the edge of the Greenland plateau for a few days, camping on these expansive and austere snow plains.